Tokyo Diner, an island of Japanese cooking among the Chinese crowd of restaurants in Soho, is not the right place for being unfaithful.

 Secondly, the movie aims at emphasizing his potential involvement in many important and dark happenings of Italian recent history, like mafia murders, terrorism and scandal bound up with Freemasonry, that are not clear either for many Italian people.

-The Consequences of Love in 2004 and The Family Friend in 2006, portrays Andreotti like the personification of power, through the reconstruction of his meetings with mafia boss and high points like when he accepts to be nominated as President of Republic.
+The director Paolo Sorrentino, who shot The Consequences of Love in 2004 and The Family Friend in 2006, portrays Andreotti like the personification of power, through the reconstruction of his meetings with mafia boss and high points like when he accepts to be nominated as President of Republic.

 Thanks to the masterly performance of Toni Servillo, which won him the European Film Award, Andreotti - who is now senator for life since 1991 - is represented as a man who lives alone with his power and who lives for it, to the point of saying during a final monologue “you sometimes have to do evil in order to do good”.